Sean Couturier Game Preview: Flyers vs. Red Wings

 Couturier Stats vs. the Red Wings

-- The Red Wings have given up 94 goals in total (3.2 per game), which ranks 20th in the league in goals allowed.
+- The Red Wings have conceded 104 goals in total (3.2 per game), which ranks 21st in the league in goals allowed.

 Watch the NHL on Max with the B/R Sports Add-On